Skip to main content

 sheet.getRange(lastRow, 6).setValue(myData.newfield);

-Adding data to a specific sheet or tab
+Adding Data to a Specific Sheet or Tab

 var sheet = SpreadsheetApp.getActiveSheet();

-• Hit the Deploy button in the top right
+1. In the Apps Script editor, click the Deploy button in the top right

-• Who has access: ensure "Anyone" is selected
+• Who has access: Select "Anyone"

-• Click Deploy
+4. Click Deploy

 • Authorise the app if requested